cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - IBC version 2 supports only *unordered* communications, thus, packets may be sent and received in any order.
 Unordered packets, have individual timeouts specified in terms of the destination chain's height.

 #### Permissioning

+// NOTE - here what about capabilities and permissions?

 - Channels should be permissioned to one module on each end, determined during the handshake and immutable afterwards (higher-level logic could tokenize channel ownership by tokenising ownership of the port).
   Only the module associated with a channel end should be able to send or receive on it.